emiracherif/ONTdeCIPHER/README.md

 	├── lineage_report.csv
 	└── report.html

+Data test ONTdeCIPHER and the results you will obtain are available here: https://osf.io/jd2vz/?view_only=6d333ddc5a3045d297d5e3cc59e7e461
 ## Tips
 SnpEff needs a database to perform genomic annotations.
 There are pre-built databases for thousands of genomes.
 So to know which genomes have a pre-built database run (ONTdeCIPHER environment needs to be activated):